yuliangguo/Pytorch_Generalized_3D_Lane_Detection/README.md

-# Gen-LaneNet: a generalized and scalable approach for 3D lane detection (pytorch)
+# (pytorch) Gen-LaneNet: a generalized and scalable approach for 3D lane detection

 ## Introduction

-This is a pytorch implementation of the paper:
+This is a pytorch implementation of Gen-LaneNet, which predicts 3D lanes from a single image.
+Specifically, Gen-LaneNet is a unified network solution that solves image encoding, spatial transform of features and 3D lane prediction simultaneously.
+The method refers to the paper:

 'Gen-LaneNet: a generalized and scalable approach for 3D lane detection', Y Guo, etal.
 Arxiv 2020 [[paper](https://arxiv.org/abs/2003.10656)]

-Gen-LaneNet is a unified network solution

 Key features:

-(1) A geometry-guilded lane anchor representation that is well-generalized to novel scenes.
+* A geometry-guided lane anchor representation generalizable to novel scenes.

-(2) A scalable two-stage framework that decouples the learning of image segmentation subnetwork and geometry encoding subnetwork.
+* A scalable two-stage framework that decouples the learning of image segmentation subnetwork and geometry encoding subnetwork.

-(3) A synthetic dataset for 3D lane detection.
+* A synthetic dataset for 3D lane detection.

 <p align="center">
   <img src="example/gen_lanenet_arch.png" width="800" />